-If you have questions about franchise lawyers, what they do, how they can help you, and what criteria you should evaluate before hiring a franchise lawyer, then this guide will help.
+If you have questions about franchise lawyers, what they do, how they can help, the cost, and how to select the right franchise lawyer, then this guide will help.

-A franchise lawyer is a lawyer with specialized experience and knowledge on legal issues involving the application of federal and state franchise laws and, advising and counseling their clients on legal issues that include franchising a business, preparing a FDD, filing and renewing FDD registrations, buying a franchise, and litigation involving the franchisor and franchisee relationship.
-Within the legal industry there are no fixed rules as to what qualifies a lawyer as a “franchise lawyer” and the qualifications and level of experience of a franchise lawyers throughout the United States varies dramatically.
+A franchise lawyer is a lawyer with specialized experience and knowledge on legal issues involving federal and state franchise laws.
+Franchise lawyers advise and represent their clients on legal issues that include franchising a business, preparing a FDD, filing and renewing FDD registrations, buying a franchise, and litigation involving the franchisor and franchisee relationship.
+Within the legal industry there are no fixed rules as to what qualifies a lawyer as a “franchise lawyer.”
+The quality and level of experience of each franchise lawyer varies depending on his or her own experience and his or her level of dedication to franchising.

-When selecting and evaluating the qualifications of a franchise lawyer, we recommend the following steps:
+Before selecting and hiring a franchise lawyer, we recommend:

-When selecting a franchise lawyer it’s important to understand, generally, what franchise laws are all about.
+Franchise lawyers are experienced in knowing and applying the franchise laws and are experienced in representing franchisors and franchisees.
 The term “franchise law” is a broad term that is a catch-all phrase for multiple areas of federal and state-specific laws that regulate or relate to activities involving franchising, licensing, and business opportunities.

 At the federal level, the FTC has issued the Federal Franchise Rule that, generally, requires franchisors to disclose prospective franchisees with a disclosure document (called a “Franchise Disclosure Document” or “FDD”) before they sell a franchise.
 The purpose of the Federal Franchise Rule is to protect prospective franchisees by providing them with uniform information and data about their potential franchise investment.
 At the state level, there are states that have enacted their own franchise laws that supplement the protections provided by the Federal Franchise Rule and, in certain instances, impose franchise registration or filing requirements on franchisors.
 There are other states that haven’t enacted their own franchise laws but have enacted “business opportunity laws” that serve a similar purpose and that must be satisfied by franchisors.

-The role of a franchise lawyer is, primarily, determined based on whether or not he or she is representing the franchisor or the franchisee.
+What a franchise lawyer does and the services that he or she provides is determined based on whether or not he or she is representing the franchisor or the franchisee.
 The “franchisor” is the person selling a franchise and the “franchisee” is the person buying a franchise.
-Below, we discuss the different roles of a franchise lawyer:
+Below, we discuss the different roles:

 In addition to an attorney’s participation in franchise-specific trade associations, third-party recognition of the attorney’s experience in franchise law is another factor that should be considered.
 Super Lawyers, published by Thompson Reuters, maintains an active listing of peer-reviewed franchise lawyers designated and selected by Super Lawyers based on “…indicators of peer recognition and personal achievement…” Recognition by Super Lawyers, although not determinative, should be another factor that is considered.